Please note: This Avian Influenza outbreak is continuously evolving. We will update our guidance as needed.

 • The use of bird feeders is still safe, but it is recommended they be removed from areas that are open to poultry and other domestic animals.
 If you care for poultry, prevent contact between wild birds and poultry by removing exterior/outdoor sources of food, water and shelter that attract wild birds.

-• Backyard bird feeders and baths should be cleaned regularly using a weak solution of domestic bleach (10% sodium hypochlorite).
-Ensure they are well rinsed and dried before re-use.
+• Be sure to clean your backyard bird feeders and baths regularly, at least every two weeks, using a solution of one part household bleach to nine parts water.
+Ensure that they are well rinsed and dried before re-use.
+For Birdfeeder Cleaning Tips click here.

 Source: Government of Canada - Environment & Natural Resources: canada.ca/avian-flu